gennaro-tedesco/nvim-peekup/README.md

 Access the documentation with `:h nvim-peekup`.

 ## Feedback
-If you find this plugin useful, consider awarding it a :star:.
-Otherwise, any additional feedback or merge request is greatly welcome!
+If you find this plugin useful, consider awarding it a ⭐, it is a great way to give feedback!
+Otherwise, any additional suggestions or merge request is warmly welcome!